Bunkai9448/NHL-07_public/Audio-asf/Readme.md

 ## Main guide and current working method

-Follow the guide at [StreamAudioEdit.md](https://github.com/Bunkai9448/NHL-07_public/blob/main/Audio-asf/StreamAudioEdit.md)
+- Use the files from [StreamsFileEdit](https://github.com/Bunkai9448/NHL-07_public/tree/main/Audio-asf/StreamsFileEdit)

+- Deprecated, archived because it's a good file explanation [StreamAudioEdit.md](https://github.com/Bunkai9448/NHL-07_public/blob/main/Audio-asf/StreamAudioEdit.md)

 ## Use this to convert from asf to wav